 Simone’s mid to late career was mirrored in bluntness.
 This song, from what I would argue is one of her most iconic studio albums, continues this tradition.

 5. “Summertime” Instrumental and Vocal from Nina Simone At Town Hall

-When Simone just plays the piano, I feel like I can feel her fingers hit the keys.
-Now this may be my imagination, but this factor stuns me with this song in particular.
+When Simone plays the piano, I can feel her fingers hit the keys.
+Now, this may be my imagination, but this factor stuns me with this song in particular.
 Her vocals are nonchalant.
 It sounds like Simone is just saying words that come to mind as she goes through this classic.

 This playlist barely touches the brim of what Simone means to me.
 She expresses the highest highs and the lowest lows that I’ve only experienced with Judy Garland as well.
 With each listen, she strikes that exact cord within my soul that needs strumming, and I could not be more thankful.